 28 August – Additional Notes

-The words of people like Zephaniah, are recorded so that the reader is fully informed, and not caught unawares when the prediction comes true.
-The visions of all these ancient prophets are telling those who are willing to listen, that their Maker has an immediate, a mid-term, and a long-range plan for His own creation.
-This will impact everyone that He created.
+The prophetic words of people like Zephaniah, are recorded so that the reader is fully informed and not caught unawares, when the predictions come true.
+The visions of all these ancient Hebrew prophets are telling those who are willing to listen, that their Maker has an immediate, a mid-term, and a long-range plan for His own creation.
+It will impact everyone that He created.

-Well, in all these prophetic books that have been miraculously preserved for us to read today, there’s a long-range prediction that still hasn’t come true.
-Similar to any ‘sting operation’ (where police have to gather evidence, follow suspects, and plan their moment of execution very carefully – and in exactly the correct way – so that the case won’t back-fire when it’s finally brought to justice), the God who made us is carefully documenting evidence for His case against humanity.
+Well, in all these prophetic books that have been miraculously preserved for us to read today, then translated into over 1000 languages in the world’s all time best selling book in history, there’s a long-range prediction that still hasn’t come true.
+Yet similar to any ‘sting operation’ (where police have to gather evidence, follow suspects, and plan their moment of execution very carefully – and in exactly the correct way – so that the case won’t back-fire when it’s finally brought to justice) the Creator God who made us is carefully documenting evidence for His case against humanity.
 While some local nations are mentioned by Zephaniah for the short-term prediction, the Creator’s long-range predictions are clearly global.

 When, for example, Zephaniah said: